JuliaAI/MLJTuning.jl/README.md

 - The *history* is a vector of identically-keyed named tuples, one tuple per iteration.
 The tuple keys include:

-  - `model`: for the model instance that has been evaluated
+  - `model`: for the MLJ model instance that has been evaluated

   - `measure`, `measurement`, `per_fold`: for storing the values of `E.measure`, `E.measurement` and `E.per_fold`, where `E` is the corresponding evaluation object.

   - `metadata`: for any tuning strategy-specific information required to be recorded in the history *but not intended to be reported to the user* (for example an implementation-specific representation of `model`).

   There may be additional keys for tuning-specific information that *is* to be reported to the user (such as temperature in simulated annhealing).